Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Method

 \subsection{Exploiting the order of points}

-\myimage{./concept_Level_Of_Detail}{3 Geometrical Level Of Detail (LOD) for the same point cloud.
-Reading points from 1 to N gradually increases the details, because of the specific order of points (MidOc).}{lod.fig:lod-principle}
+\myimageHL{./illustrations/chap2/LOD/short_illustration_concept_lod/concept_Level_Of_Detail}{3 Geometrical Level Of Detail (LOD) for the same point cloud.
+Reading points from 1 to N gradually increases the details, because of the specific order of points (MidOc).}{lod.fig:lod-principle}{0.5}

 We propose to exploit the ordering of points to indirectly store LOD information.
 Indeed, whatever the format, be it file or database based, points ends up as a list, which is ordered.

 The idea is then to exploit the order of this list, so that when reading the points from beginning to end, we get gradually a more accurate geometrical approximation of the point cloud (see figure \ref{lod.fig:lod-principle}).